Viking-VoIP/full-voip-on-k8s/README.md

 - `region: "us-east-1"`: The AWS region in which to deploy the platform.
 - `db_username: "admin"`: The database (RDS) username
 - `db_password: "AbC123fgh#"`: The databse (RDS) password
+- `ssh_key_name: some-key-name`: The ssh key pair you created for this.

 *Please review the vars file to set the instance type you want*